-We reviewed all the top mice from the leading manufactures to hunt down the best gaming mouse 2019, which in our opinion is the Logitech G502 which has everything the all round gamer needs from a mouse.
+We reviewed all the top mice from the leading manufactures to hunt down the best gaming mouse for June 2019, which in our opinion is the Logitech G502 which has everything the all round gamer needs from a mouse.

 This guide has everything you need when buying a new mouse regardless of your game type, FPS, MMO or MOBA.

 The Logitech G502 is our choice for the overall best gaming mouse.
 Yes, it's a little heavy for hardcore FPS fans but it's built well has an accurate sensor and suites "most" hand types.
 If you're an average gamer who wants an excellent mouse for FPS and MMO / RPG games we recommend you pick up a G502.

 The G502 Proteus Spectrum RGB is a successor of the Logitech G502 Proteus that had gained its popularity based on the customization and the optical sensors that it uses in order to provide everything a modern gamer would expect.

 The colors of the illuminations can be changed to any color imaginable within the Logitech software.
 The addition and the customization of the colors can allow users to have that awesome look that matches with one’s casing colors or that of the keyboard lightning.

 The downside to the Logitech G502 Proteus Spectrum RGB is the Teflon cover on the buttons.
 Several reviews have claimed that the Teflon cover wears out surprisingly fast and Logitech users had to face the same issue with the previous version.
 However, it hasn’t been addressed by the company in the later variant.

 The good news is, Logitech offers a 3 years warranty and has replaced several Teflon covers upon complaints of the users during that period of time.
 The Teflon cover also adds up to the friction caused between the material pads are made from and the base that harms the adhesion between the cover and the device chassis.